 As shown in the table below, there are "drug payment stages" for your prescription drug coverage under our plan.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
-Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.

 Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Stage Initial Coverage Stage Coverage Gap Stage Catastrophic Coverage Stage During this stage, you pay the full cost of your tier 3, 4, and 5 drugs.
-You stay in this stage until you have paid \$200 for your tier 3, 4, and 5 drugs. (\$200 is the amount of your tier 3, 4, and 5 deductible).
+You stay in this stage until you have paid \$200 for your tier 3, 4, and 5 drugs. \$200 is the amount of your tier 3, 4, and 5 deductible).
 (Details are in Section 4 of this chapter.)
 During this stage, the plan pays its share of the cost of your Preferred Generic, Generic, and Select Care Drugs and you pay your share of the cost.
 After you (or others on your behalf) have met your Preferred brand drugs, Non-preferred drugs, and Specialty deductible, the plan pays its share of the costs of your Preferred brand drugs, Non-preferred drugs, and Specialty drugs and you pay your share.
 You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$3,820.
 (Details are in Section 5 of this chapter.)
 For all drugs in the Select Care Drugs tier, you pay a \$0 co-pay for a 30-day, 60- day, and a 90-day supply.
 For all other generics, you pay 37% of the costs.
-For all brand drugs, you pay 25% of the costs (plus a portion of the dispensing fee).
+For brand name drugs, you pay 25% of the price (plus a portion of the dispensing fee).
 You stay in this stage until your year-to-date "out- of-pocket costs" (your payments) reach a total of \$5,100.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
 During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2019).
 (Details are in Section 7 of this chapter.)